On this page: Registration Information :: Locations :: Questions, Cancellations, and Wait List

 Gophers, Moles, and Voles

-Demonstration Garden, limit 25
+Demonstration Garden, 25 people

 There is nothing peskier than vertebrate pests in your garden.
 Join us to gain some knowledge about how to deal with these monsters that plague your yard.
-We will also have a Master Gardener available to show you exactly how to set Gopher Traps
+We will also have a Master Gardener available to show you exactly how to set gopher traps.

 Register for Gophers, Moles, and Voles